M-Kolacz/basketball-team-selector/docs/templates/api/server-action-implementation-plan.md

 ## 2. Input Details

-- Function Signature: [TypeScript function signature]
+- Function Name: [actionName]
-- Input Source: [FormData/direct parameters]
+- File Location: [path/to/file.ts]
 - Parameters:
   - Required: [List of required parameters with types]
   - Optional: [List of optional parameters with types]
-- Validation Schema: [Zod schema structure]
+- Input Validation: [Zod schema or validation approach]

 ## 3. Used Types

-[DTOs, validation schemas, and result types necessary for implementation]
+[DTOs, Command Models, and Zod schemas necessary for implementation]

-## 4. Return Type Details
+## 4. Output Details

-[Expected return structure for success and error cases]
+[Expected return value structure for success and error cases]

 ## 5. Data Flow

-[Description of data flow, including:
+[Description of data flow, including interactions with external services or databases]
-- Input extraction and validation
-- Service layer interactions
-- Database operations
-- Cookie/session management
-- Revalidation/cache invalidation]

 ## 6. Security Considerations

-[Authentication, authorization, input sanitization, and rate limiting details]
+[Authentication, authorization, and data validation details]

 ## 7. Error Handling

-[List of potential errors and how to handle them:
+[List of potential errors and how to handle them with error codes]
-- Validation errors (field-level)
-- Business logic errors
-- Database errors
-- Unexpected errors]

 ## 8. Performance Considerations

-[Potential bottlenecks and optimization strategies:
+[Potential bottlenecks and optimization strategies]
-- Database query optimization
-- Caching strategies
-- Revalidation strategies]

 ## 9. Implementation Steps

 1. [Step 1]
 2. [Step 2]
 3. [Step 3] ...
 ```

-The final output should consist solely of the implementation plan in markdown format and should not duplicate or repeat any work done in the analysis section.
+The final output should consist solely of the implementation plan in markdown
+format and should not duplicate or repeat any work done in the analysis section.

-Remember to save your implementation plan as @docs/actions/[action-name].md.
-Ensure the plan is detailed, clear, and provides comprehensive guidance for the development team.
+Remember to save your implementation plan as
+@docs/actions/user-register-action.md.
+Ensure the plan is detailed, clear, and
+provides comprehensive guidance for the development team.